kbrezinski/C-Code-Projects/README.md

 **caesar.c** - a implementation of the caesar cipher than prompts a user for a cipher and decodes a message.

-**cash.c** - calculates the ammount of change to return (in coins) given a user is prompted for a dollar ammount.
+**cash.c** - calculates the amount of change to return (in coins) given a user is prompted for a dollar ammount.

 **crack.c** - creates a salt and utilizes the crypt C library to encode a password to compute the password hash.